 You can also choose an alternative top-level domain from the drop-down menu.
 There are a lot of hosting companies to choose from but why labor so much?

 I recommend going with your budget.
-Hosting starts at only $3.95 a month (not $3.95 like the ad above) which is an amazing deal!
-Bluehost has amazing Customer service, fast speeds and will help you every step of the way.
+Hosting starts at only $2.95 a month (not $3.95 like the ad above) which is an amazing deal!
+Bluehost has incredibly fast speeds, is safe and secure and will help you every step of the way.

 Step 2: Set Up a Hosting Account and Purchase a Package